GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Apple launches new ecosystem of accessories and wireless chargers with MagSafe
+  - Apple unveils its flagship 5G phones, the iPhone 12 Pro and Pro Max
      <hr/>

-      - *Apple just announced the iPhone 12, and it features some new capabilities hidden in the rear of the phone.
-Thanks to alignment magnets, you can snap accessories to the back of your phone.
-And the company is releasing new accessories that work with this magnet…*
+      - *At Apple’s iPhone event on Tuesday, the company introduced a range of new phones, led by the just-announced flagships: the iPhone 12 Pro, starting at $999, and iPhone 12 Pro Max, starting at $1099.
+The new 5G-ready devices sport an all-screen Super Retina XDR…*

-  - Apple's new 'Intercom' feature will let you shout across your Apple devices
+  - iPhones won't come with headphones or power adapters in the box from now on
       <hr/>

-      - *Apple today introduced a new feature designed for use with its HomePod speakers, including its just-introduced HomePod Mini: Intercom.
-Similar to Alexa’s “announce” feature, Intercom will allow HomePod owners to leverage their smart speakers — and other Apple…*
+      - *That drawer full of bad headphones and extra power adapters for your phone won’t get any more cluttered if you decide to pick up a new iPhone 12.
+Apple will no longer include those items in the box, part of a redoubled effort to reduce its environmental footp…*

-  - This is the iPhone 12
+  - Beats announces $50 Bluetooth earbuds
       <hr/>

-      - *It took a bit longer than usual (thank COVID-19 from some insurmountable manufacturing delays), but the iPhone 12 is here.
-And as expected, it comes bearing 5G.
-The latest version of Apple’s smartphone also arrives in a variety of different sizes, as the comp…*
+      - *Apple clearly has plenty to announce during today’s big iPhone event.
+That means, as usual, its Beats line didn’t really get any love.
+The company is much more content to focus on its own audio offerings, instead.
+But the Apple-owned brand had some news to sh…*

-  - Apple reveals the $99 HomePod Mini
+  - Should you replace your developer portal with a hybrid integration platform?
       <hr/>

-      - *Today, during its iPhone hardware event, Apple unveiled the $99 HomePod Mini.
-The HomePod Mini is clearly a reach for a broader swath of new users.
-The original HomePod managed to impress audiophiles but its high price served as a high barrier of entry to new…*
+      - *The growing use of hybrid integration systems is drastically reducing adoption complications, improving user experiences and minimizing technical complexity — while increasing security.*

-  - Watch Apple unveil the new iPhone live right here
+  - Apple launches new ecosystem of accessories and wireless chargers with MagSafe
       <hr/>

-       - *Apple is set to announce new iPhone models today.
-The company is holding a (virtual) keynote at 10 AM PT (1 PM in New York, 6 PM in London, 7 PM in Paris).
-And you’ll be able to watch the event right here as the company is streaming it live.
-Rumor has it that…*
+       - *Apple just announced the iPhone 12, and it features some new capabilities hidden in the rear of the phone.
+Thanks to alignment magnets, you can snap accessories to the back of your phone.
+And the company is releasing new accessories that work with this magnet…*

 <br />